open2c/coolpuppy/README.md

                         when creating controls
   --nshifts NSHIFTS     Number of control regions per averaged window --expected EXPECTED   File with expected (output of cooltools compute-
                         expected).
-If None, don't use expected and use randomly shifted controls
-  --mindist MINDIST     Minimal distance of intersections to use --maxdist MAXDIST     Maximal distance of intersections to use --excl_chrs EXCL_CHRS
+If None, don't use expected and use randomly shifted controls --mindist MINDIST     Minimal distance of intersections to use.
+If not specified, uses --pad as mindist --maxdist MAXDIST     Maximal distance of intersections to use --minsize MINSIZE     Minimal length of features to use for local analysis --maxsize MAXSIZE     Maximal length of features to use for local analysis --excl_chrs EXCL_CHRS
                         Exclude these chromosomes form analysis --incl_chrs INCL_CHRS